 At the end of last year, a small group of researchers, policy leaders and practitioners working to address adverse childhood experiences joined us for two days at the Robert Wood Johnson Foundation for the National Collaborative on Adversity and Resiliency.
 We talked, inspired each other, occasionally disagreed and, most importantly, developed a plan to compel others to join us in an effort to expand the reach and impact of this growing social movement.

 Today, with our support, the Health Federation of Philadelphia is releasing a report that reflects the outcomes of that gathering.
 It outlines the strategic goals we defined and the action steps we need to take.
 Yes, it’s a report, but we don’t want you JUST to read it.
 We want you to recognize it as a call to action to researchers, policy makers, business leaders, health care providers, communities, schools, parents, communicators, funders and YOU.

 What can you do?
 Read the report from the National Collaborative on Adversity and Resiliency.
-Join the discussion about the report over at ACES Connection.
-(And join that online community if you have not already done so!)
+And join that online community if you have not already done so!
 But, also, talk to us.
 Use the comment space to tell us about the people and organizations with which you think our colleagues and we should speak as we develop our plans.
 Be a part of this powerful effort to support children, parents and families to succeed.